Rex Burkhead: College career

 As a freshman at the University of Nebraska in 2009, Burkhead played in nine games, rushing for 346 yards on 81 carries with three touchdowns.

 As a sophomore in 2010, Burkhead was second on the depth chart behind senior Roy Helu.
 Burkhead played in all 14 games as the backup, and rushed for 951 yards on 172 carries and seven touchdowns.

-In 2011, Burkhead took over as the starting running back as a junior.
+As a junior in 2011, Burkhead took over as the starting running back as a junior.
 Nebraska had little experience at running back that season, and Burkhead got the majority of the carries, including a school-record 38 carries against the Iowa Hawkeyes.
 He ended up rushing for 1,357 yards on 284 carries with 15 touchdowns and was named a first team All-Big Ten selection.

-In 2012, with expectations high, Burkhead sprained his knee in the season opener and missed two games before re-injuring the knee four games later.
+As a senior in 2012, with expectations high, Burkhead sprained his knee in the season opener and missed two games before re-injuring the knee four games later.
 Burkhead missed six games total in the season, but still finished with five touchdowns and 675 yards on 98 carries for a 6.9 yard average.
 He was considered the ninth or tenth best running back prospect for the 2013 NFL draft and was ranked in the top 150 overall.

-He graduated from Nebraska in three-and-a-half years with a bachelor's degree in history.
+Burkhead graduated from Nebraska in three-and-a-half years with a bachelor's degree in history.
 He earned repeated scholar-athlete awards throughout his career, including first-team CoSIDA Academic All-American in 2011 and 2012, and recognition as one of 15 National Football Foundation Scholar Athletes in 2012.